-- EDIT: I’ve since moved my hosting to SiteGround (note: referral link) – the servers in Singapore makes the loading time much faster!
-No regrets, and it recorded a solid 4.5 stars out of 5 from WebHostingSecretsRevealed.com
+- EDIT: I’ve since moved my hosting to SiteGround (note: referral link).
+I recommend SiteGround over BlueHost because the servers in Singapore makes the loading time much faster for Malaysian audience.
+No regrets, and it recorded a solid 4.5 stars out of 5 from WebHostingSecretsRevealed.com.

 - A premium theme from MojoMarketplace.
 My theme costs $49

 - A graphic designer to make a pretty-looking blog header (got a good price from Fiverr.com.
 Note: referral link)